FONASBA issues regular standard agreements, contracts and advice.

 It is anticipated that the AAA and GAA will now replace the previous agency agreements in every day use but they will remain available for the foreseeable future in there is a specific need for them.

-Another FONASBA and BIMCO joint webinar was held on Thursday 5th April 2017 in which FONASBA President John Foord, BIMCO Documentary Committee member Han van Blanken and Luis Bernat FICS, a board member fo the Danish Shipbrokers’ Association, discussed the new form and its practical applications.
+Another FONASBA and BIMCO joint webinar was held on Thursday 5th April 2017 in which FONASBA President John Foord, BIMCO Documentary Committee member Han van Blanken and Luis Bernat FICS, a board member of the Danish Shipbrokers’ Association, discussed the new form and its practical applications.

 The recording can be viewed below.
 It can also be downloaded from the BIMCO YouTube channel.